 Novo’s main limitation: You cannot deposit cash directly.
 If you receive cash reimbursements from certain shops, you’d need to buy a money order to deposit it.
 For most mystery shoppers this isn’t an issue — the vast majority of shop payments come electronically.
 But worth knowing upfront.

 Found is built specifically for self-employed people.
 It tracks expenses automatically, estimates your quarterly taxes in real time, and tags transactions by category as they come in.
-The core account is free.
-For mystery shoppers who want expense tracking and banking in one place, Found is worth a look.
+If you want banking and tax prep in one place, Found is the one to look at.

-Mercury is another free online business checking account with strong integrations and a clean interface.
-It earns a small amount of interest on deposits, which Novo doesn’t.
-Mercury is a step up in features for shoppers whose volume justifies it — but it’s overkill for most casual shoppers.
+Mercury earns a small amount of interest on deposits and has a polished interface.
+It’s a step up in features for shoppers whose income volume justifies it — but it’s overkill for most casual shoppers just starting out.

-If you’re just starting out and not ready to open a separate business account, a free personal checking account used exclusively for mystery shopping works fine.
-Many online banks — Ally, SoFi, and others — offer free personal checking with no minimums.
-The key is the “exclusively” part.
-That account touches nothing but mystery shopping money.
+A free personal checking account still works if you’re not ready for a business account yet.
+Ally, SoFi, and other online banks offer free personal checking with no minimums.
+The key remains the same: that account touches nothing but mystery shopping money.

 The Tax Paper Trail You Get for Free